YoamFarges/LaBonneCarte/README.md

 #### Plasmo

-The extension was previously made natively and was ported to https://plasmo.com/ for an easier maintenance.
+The extension uses https://plasmo.com/ for an easier maintenance.

 Follow the very simple steps to the [https://docs.plasmo.com/](plasmo documentation) in order to run the project locally.